BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 ## Canvassing and Sales Tools

 Canvassing includes all activities with the goal of attracting potential manufacturing partners and making contact with them, either by visiting them or having them visit you.
-In the first approach that you make, the canvassing tools consist of a classical introductory letter, a product/description file and a non-disclosure agreement, which we will define later.
+In the first approach that you make, the canvassing tools includs a standard introductory letter, a product/description file and a non-disclosure agreement, which we will define later.

 Sales begin once this initial contact is established.
 Strictly speaking, there is no sale until you are in front of a potential industrial partner, whom you are trying to convince to buy the Intellectual Property or new product.